 This cover page contains certain information for general reference only.
-It is not a summary of all of the provisions of the 2019 Bonds.
+It is not a summary of all of the provisions of the 2021 Bonds.
 Prospective investors must read the entire Official Statement to obtain information essential to the making of an informed investment decision.
-See "SPECIAL RISK FACTORS" herein for a discussion of the special risk factors that should be considered, in addition to the other matters and risk factors set forth herein, in evaluating the investment quality of the 2019 Bonds.
+See "SPECIAL RISK FACTORS" herein for a discussion of the special risk factors that should be considered, in addition to the other matters and risk factors set forth herein, in evaluating the investment quality of the 2021 Bonds.

-The 2019 Bonds are offered when, as and if issued, subject to approval as to their legality by Jones Hall, a Professional Law Corporation, San Francisco, California, Bond Counsel.
-Certain legal matters will also be passed on by Jones Hall, as Disclosure Counsel, and Stradling, Yocca, Carlson & Rauth, Newport Beach, California, as counsel to the Underwriter.
-It is anticipated that the 2019 Bonds will be available for delivery through the facilities of DTC on or about , 2019 in New York, New York.
+The coord Boards are affirmed when a condition and arbitrate annual acts their boards with the large Hall a Boats air and Law On a continu The 2021 Bonds are offered when, as and if issued, subject to approval as to their legality by Jones Hall, a Professional Law Corporation, San Francisco, California, Bond Counsel.
+Certain legal matters will also be passed on by Jones Hall, as Disclosure Counsel, and Stradling, Yocca, Carlson & Rauth, a Professional Corporation, Newport Beach, California, as counsel to the Underwriter.
+It is anticipated that the 2021 Bonds will be available for delivery through the facilities of DTC on or about, 2021.